A Study of a New Investigational Treatment Combination for NASH

 Open to people ages 18-80

-- Liver biopsy consistent with cirrhosis (F4) due to NASH in the opinion of the central reader.
-In participants who have never had a liver biopsy, a screening liver biopsy may be performed
+- Liver biopsy consistent with cirrhosis (F4) due to nonalcoholic steatohepatitis (NASH) in the opinion of the central reader.
+In individuals who have never had a liver biopsy, a screening liver biopsy may be performed.

 - Screening laboratory parameters as determined by the study central laboratory:

-- INR ≤ 1.4, unless due to therapeutic anticoagulation
+- International normalized ratio (INR) ≤ 1.4, unless due to therapeutic anticoagulation

-- Alanine Aminotransferase (ALT) < 5 x ULN
+- Alanine aminotransferase (ALT) < 5 x upper limit of normal (ULN)

 - Serum albumin ≥ 3.5 g/dL